TimPrd/pokedeck/README.md

 - Using GSON

-I discover how to save/load data in JSON format using Google GSON
+I discovered how to save/load data in JSON format using Google GSON

 - Using ~API